nbrest/kamehouse/README.md

 - Moved validations from model to service layer in test models
 - Added error mappings for exceptions in web.xml
 - Redirect to error pages from angular when getting errors from the backend
+- Updated functions to import header and footer and newsletter
+- Updated javadocs
+- Minor java code refactors
 #### v0.12
 - Secured application through spring security
 - Implemented login functionality